Info-433-Spring-2023/project-1-YanaaaaXU/README.md

 **Relationships/dependencies**

-App.js is the root component that serves as the foundation for the entire React application, and all other components are connected.
+Based on the Figure 1's UML class diagram, we can see that App.js is the root component that serves as the foundation for the entire React application, and all other components are connected.

 The HomePage component imports the following components to create a comprehensive landing page: